“I hope listeners walk away from each podcast reminded that they are capable of achieving their goals” 🎧

 Who inspires you?

 I feel inspired by every woman I meet – every single woman who struggles but pushes through anyway because they have to.
 My listeners inspire me.
 My guests inspire me.
 I also have enormous admiration for Ellen DeGeneres.
 I love what she does and how she firmly put being “out” into the media.
-Hannah Graf, Hannah Gadsby, Wanda Sykes and Ellen Page too… the list goes on!
+Hannah Graf, Hannah Gadsby, Wanda Sykes and Elliot Page too… the list goes on!

 Finally!
 Can you sum up Seize The Day in three words?